Sevā: Etymology and meaning

 Kar sevā (Gurmukhi: ਕਰ ਸੇਵਾ), from the Sanskrit words kar, meaning hands or work, and sevā, meaning service, is often translated as "voluntary service".
 A kar sevā volunteer is called a kar sevak: someone who freely offers their services to a religious cause.
 Sikhs use the term kar sevak to refer to people who engage in ministrations, altruistic philanthropy, and humanitarian endeavors in service to religion and society.
 Sevadar (ਸੇਵਾਦਾਰ; also transcribed as sewadar), literally "sevā-supporter", is another Punjabi word for a volunteer who performs seva.

-The concept of sevā is significant in many religious traditions, as service to others is regarded as an essential devotional practice.
-It is understood as a way of serving God indirectly by leading a religious life that benefits others.
-The motivation behind sevā is serving God through serving humanity.
-Sevā can even be integrated into other fields, such as public health, to foster social cohesion and enhance interventions.